Swapnil-J-Patil/Delightful_Animations/README.md

 Animations are categorized for easy access, making it simple to find the effect you need.

+## Third-Party Code Attributions

+For details on third-party content, see [ATTRIBUTIONS.md](./ATTRIBUTIONS.md).

 ## 💡 Contribution

 Got an awesome animation to share?
 Feel free to contribute!
 Fork the repo, add your animation, and submit a pull request.